samvera/samvera.github.io/pages/samvera/developer_community/git_structure/samvera_labs.md

 to samvera-labs by any Samvera Licensed Contributors wishing to offer their work.

 ## Guidelines for Promotion to Samvera from Labs
+You may utilize this [template](https://docs.google.com/document/d/1pq80frBACLzA_q9cE1ZnMZh4WTiBv6iMUXELligbcv0/edit?usp=sharing) to display how your repository meets each criteria

 To move from `samvera-labs` to the core `samvera` code organization, the following requirements must be met: